Artificial intelligence in healthcare: Technological unemployment

-According to a recent study, AI can replace up to 35% of jobs in the UK within the next 10 to 20 years.
+According to a 2019 study, AI can replace up to 35% of jobs in the UK within the next 10 to 20 years.
 However, of these jobs, it was concluded that AI has not eliminated any healthcare jobs so far.
 Though if AI were to automate healthcare-related jobs, the jobs most susceptible to automation would be those dealing with digital information, radiology, and pathology, as opposed to those dealing with doctor-to-patient interaction.